 Our giant garlic marquee will be filled with tasty garlic morsels to take home with you or eat on the day.
 Garlic fudge, olives and garlic bulbs of every shape and size!

-A packed arena schedule could keep you amused all day, including this year the amazing high-wire trio Above and Beyond.
-They will be putting on a variety of aerial performances - individual acts and a full scale flying trapeze show.
+A packed arena schedule could keep you amused all day, including this year Bob Hogg and the Lamb National and our very own strong man The Mighty Smith, both garlic Festival favourites!
 The festival arena features all sorts of talent, both human and animal, including falconry displays from Haven Falconry.
 You can meet the birds too in the Haven Falconry marquee.
 Wight Wizards Dog Display team always entertain and delight with impressive dog agility shows.
 Join in the fun with the Garlic Games and don’t miss the beautiful, if slightly pungent Garlic Queen – she’s always willing to pose for a picture.

 The Island’s biggest annual fun-fair pitches up, alongside classic cars, lorries, tractors, engines, trains, archery and nice people raising money for a range of good causes.
 The Garlic festival has gardening, plants, tools, furniture, even politicians and lots more.
 Even the Army, should you fancy joining up!
 It’s worth coming along to see the Island’s biggest range of Arts and Crafts – found as ever in two giant Marquees.